d3x0r/sack.vfs/README.md

                 later in the string passed to Sqlite.
 It may be `null` if it is anonymous mount. if no parameters are passed, a Volume object representing the native filesystem is returned.

+    // windows only
+    registry - an interface to windows registry options set( path, value ) - set a new value in the registry get( path )  - get a value from the registry.
 }
 ```